British Army during the Second World War: Twelfth Army

 The Twelfth Army was originally formed for Operation Husky, codename for the Allied invasion of Sicily but was never used.
 It was reformed in May 1945, to take control of operations in Burma from the Fourteenth Army.
-The army Headquarters was created by re designating the Headquarters of the Indian XXXIII Corps, under Lieutenant-General Sir Montagu Stopford.
+The army Headquarters was created by redesignating the Headquarters of the Indian XXXIII Corps, under Lieutenant-General Sir Montagu Stopford.

 Fourteenth Army

 The Fourteenth Army was a multinational force comprising units from Commonwealth countries.
 As well as British units, many of its units were from the Indian Army and there were also significant contributions from 81st, 82nd and 11th African Divisions.
 It was often referred to as the "Forgotten Army" because its operations in the Burma Campaign were overlooked by the contemporary press, and remained more obscure than those of the corresponding formations in Europe for long after the war.
 It was formed in 1943, under the command of Lieutenant-General Sir William Slim.

 The Fourteenth Army was the largest Commonwealth Army during the war, with nearly a million men by late 1944.
 It was composed of four corps: IV Corps (Geoffry Scoones, later Frank Messervy and Francis Tuker), Indian XV Corps (Philip Christison), Indian XXXIII Corps (Philip Christison, later Montagu Stopford) and the Indian XXXIV Corps (Ouvry Roberts).
 The only complete British formations were the 2nd and 36th Infantry Divisions.
 However, the number of British infantry battalions serving in the theatre was the equivalent of eight infantry divisions.

 Army Groups

 Eleventh Army Group

 The 11th Army Group was activated in November 1943 to act as the land forces HQ for the newly formed South East Asia Command.
-Its commander was General George Giffard, who had formerly been Commander-in-Chief West Africa Command and Commander of Eastern Army (part of India Command).
+Its commander was General George Giffard, who had formerly been Commander-in-Chief West Africa Command and Commander of Eastern Army in India.
 In November 1944, 11th Army Group was redesignated Allied Land Forces South East Asia, under command of Lieutenant-General Sir Oliver Leese.

 Fifteenth Army Group

 The 15th Army Group was activated in May 1943, after the surrender of all Axis forces in Tunisia.
 The commander was Field Marshal Harold Alexander and was responsible for mounting the Allied invasion of Sicily in July 1943.
-It had control of two armies: Eighth Army under command of Montgomery and U.S. Seventh Army under command Lieutenant General George S. Patton.
+It had control of two armies: Eighth Army under command of Montgomery and U.S. Seventh Army under command of Lieutenant General George S. Patton.
 After Sicily, and in preparation for the allied invasion of Italy, the Seventh Army headquarters were replaced by those of the U.S. Fifth Army, under Mark Clark.